 - Ground flaxseed

 - Ground cinnamon, ginger, cardamom, and cloves

 - Vanilla extract

 What does oat butter taste like?
-This oat-based spread tastes like freshly baked granola or oatmeal cookies.
+This oat-based spread tastes like freshly baked granola bars or oatmeal cookies.
 Slightly sweet with elements of cinnamon and spice, it is the perfect addition to your lineup of spreads.

 How to Make Granola Butter